Bayt Dajan: Culture

+Philip J. Baldensperger noted in 1893: "At Beit Dejan I copied the following marks or drawings with which the houses are ornamented.
+The woman of the house generally paints them in whitewash.
+I was given the following signification:"

+"They also very often print hands on the doors, by dipping their own into whitewash, and pressing them against the door.
+They very often mark with henna at the feasts the door-posts of the Makam or Wely."

 Bayt Dajan was known to be among the wealthiest communities in the Jaffa area, and their embroideresses were reported to be among the most artistic.
 A center for weaving and embroidery, it exerted influences on many other surrounding villages and towns.
 Costumes from Beit Dajan were noted for their varied techniques, many of which were adopted and elaborated from other local styles.

 White linen garments inspired by Ramallah styles were popular, using patchwork and appliqued sequins in addition to embroidery.
 A key motif was the nafnuf design: a floral pattern thought to be inspired by the locally grown orange trees.
 The nafnuf design evolved after World War I into embroidery running down the dress in long panels known as "branches" (erq).
 This erq style was the forerunner of the "6 branch" style dresses worn by Palestinian women in different regions today.
 In the 1920s, a lady from Bethlehem named Maneh Hazbun came to live in Bayt Dajan after her brother bought some orange groves there.
 She introduced the rashek (couching with silk) style of embroidery, a local imitation of the Bethlehem style.

 The jillayeh (the embroidered outer garment for wedding costume) used in Bayt Dajan was quite similar to those of Ramallah.
 The difference was in decoration and embroidery.
 Typical for Bayt Dajan would be a motif consisting of two triangles, mirror-faced, with or without an embroidered stripe between them, and with inverted cypresses at the edges.
 A jillayeh from Bayt Dajan (c.
 1920s) is exhibited at the British Museum.
 The caption notes that the dress would be worn by the bride at the final ritual of wedding week celebrations, a procession known as 'going to the well'.
 Accompanied by all the village women in their finest dress, the bride would go to the well to present a tray of sweets to the guardian of the well and fill her pitcher with water to ensure good fortune for her home.
 There are also several items from Bayt Dajan and the surrounding area is in the Museum of International Folk Art (MOIFA) collection at Santa Fe, United States.